ogivuk/home-it/transmission/README.md

     * `--build-arg TUID=$(id -u $USER)` passes the current user's UID so that all files created by transmission will be owned by the current user.
     * `--build-arg TUID=$(id -u $USER)` passes the current user's GID so that all files created by transmission will be owned by the current user's group.
 3. Run as a Docker container or as a Docker Swarm service (see above).

-### Settings.json

-The github repository provides an example of the `settings.json` file that can be copied to the `config` folder and used by `transmission`.
-Note that the provided configuration **is not secure**, and you should consider enabling the rpc authentication and the host whitelist.

 ## Interfaces